RA341/gouda/docs/docs/users/category.md

+---
+sidebar_position: 4
+---
 # Categories

 Categories are the media folder where the media will finally be stored.

-It is expected that the folder will be used by [audiobookshelf](https://www.audiobookshelf.org/) or whatever software you use to server your files.
+It is expected that the folder will be used by [audiobookshelf](https://www.audiobookshelf.org/) or whatever software you use to serve your files.

 > For example: